There are some important questions every candidate must ask themselves — and answer honestly — before they decide to run for office.

-After that I’d always ask a candidate during the interview process if they would go negative if that’s what had to be done to win.
+After that campaign, I’ve always asked a candidate during the interview process if they would go negative if that’s what had to be done to win.

 It’s worked out quite well.

-Now I’m not saying you as a candidate for office have to go on the attack.
+Now I’m not saying that you as a candidate for office must go on the attack.